-It’s a device we’ve seen in films, nobody can see the ghost, but the cat somehow sees the spirit energy, hisses and runs out of frame.
-Is this idea of cats seeing forms or light and energy that we humans can’t see based in any truth or science?
+We’ve seen it a lot in horror films and spooky television shows.
+Nobody can see the ghost, but the cat somehow senses a spirit’s energy, hisses, and runs out of frame.
+Is the idea of cats seeing forms of light and energy that we humans can’t based in any truth or science?

-So next time your cat reacts as if it sees something in the room while you see nothing there, you might want to consider that your cat is picking up on real things that are are invisible to your human eyes.
+So next time your cat reacts as if they see something in the room while you see nothing, you might want to consider that your cat is picking up on real things that are are invisible to your human eyes.